Step 1: Focus on the stage you’re in

 - I would like to volunteer at my local library.
 I love books so it’s okay if I don’t get paid at the start.
 One day I would like to become a librarian.

-- I have always loved to bake cakes and cookies.
+- I have always loved baking cakes and cookies.
 One of my goals is to work in a bakery.

-If you’re not quite ready to look for work
+If you’re not ready to look for work

-- If you haven’t thought about getting a job, can you tell us why?
+- Can you tell us why you haven’t thought about getting a job?

 For example:

-- I have not thought about work because I’m not sure if I can work without a lot of help.
+- I haven’t thought about getting a job because I’m not sure if I can work without a lot of help.

-- I have thought about work, but I don’t know if there is anything I would be good at, and it just seems too hard because of my disability.
+- I have thought about getting a job, but I don’t know if there’s anything I would be good at.
+Working also seems too hard because of my disability.

 Step 2: Explore what skills you have and what work you want to do